The-Marcy-Lab-School/se-unit-2-assessment/short-response.md

   setLocation(address);
   console.log(`Our address is ${address}`);
   ```
-Answer: On line 143 logs `"829 Jefferson Ave."` because we are passing `address` as an argument into our function `setLocation` and our function reassign `address` value to `location` value.
-On line 144 `console.log` logs `"Our address is 7 Marcus Garvey"` because `address` value is `"7 Marcus Garvey"` so string interpolation just concatnate the sentence and value of `address`.
+Answer: On line 156 logs `"829 Jefferson Ave."` because we are passing `address` as an argument into our function `setLocation` and our function reassign `address` value to `location` value.
+On line 57 `console.log` logs `"Our address is 7 Marcus Garvey"` because the `address`  variable has a value of `"7 Marcus Garvey".` The program uses string interpolation  to concatenate the sentence with value of ` address`.

 13. **What do we mean when we say that JavaScript passes variables _by value_?**
-Answer: When we say that JavaScript passes variables by value we just mean that a copy of the varibale value is passed.
+Answer: When we say that JavaScript passes variables by value we, just mean that a copy of the value is passed.
 This will not affect the first value only the copy value.

 14. **What does it mean to _pass by reference_?
 In what ways do arrays and objects appear to be passed by reference in JavaScript?**